- Why Have Wildfires Gotten So Bad?

 How Do I Know If My Home Is At Risk?

-The easiest way to find out is by looking at this map from Cal Fire to see if your property is located in a high fire hazard severity zone (HFHSZ) If it is, know that you’re at an increased risk of getting hit by aggressive and fast moving wildfires.
+Cal Fire put out maps to help people understand if their properties are located in a very high fire hazard severity zone (VHFHSZ).
+The idea is that, if you're in one of those intensely red locations, you’re at an increased risk of getting hit by aggressive and fast moving wildfires.

-In that same vein, if you’re located in a HFHSZ you may have to adhere to regulations that dictate how you maintain your landscape to make it less fire friendly.
+If you’re located in a VHFHSZ you may have to adhere to regulations that dictate how you maintain your landscape to make it less fire friendly.
 Information for L.A.
 County residents can be found here.

 To find out how your community is responding and adapting to their growing wildfire risk, NPR’s Lauren Sommer recommends looking into your local “fire safe council, fire adapted community or Firewise community.”